happy-happy-toast/veewee/readme.markdown

 #### debian/debian-6.0.3-amd64

+This is based off of the Debian-6.0.3-amd64-netboot template, with the setup postinstall.sh mostly coming from the ubuntu-11.04-server-amd64 template postinstall.sh.

 Ruby 1.8.7 is installed via packages instead of source.
 Rubygems is install via source to get the latest stable version 1.8.12.
 A newer version of ruby wasn't installed because puppet will be used to setup rvm for each